 2. Growing usage of IoT devices in healthcare

 The two key reasons behind wide IoT adoption in healthcare are:

 - Improved patient care.
 Imagine being informed about the upcoming heart incident of your patient as his pulse is raising.
-This might have crucial importance for proactive and preventive healthcare service.
-In 2020, IoT sensors will be used to monitor patient’s health, manage various-types of data and automate processes such as submission processing and approval.
+This might have crucial importance for proactive and preventive healthcare services.
+In 2020, IoT sensors will be used to monitor patient’s health, manage various types of data and automate processes such as submission processing and approval.

 - Surgical robotics and wearables remain top applications of IoT in medicine.